PeteDiMarco/myhelp/README.md

         description: 'Python package'
         command: "pip list 2>/dev/null | tail +3 | sed -e 's/  .*$//'"

-The Python package manage `pip` is called with the `list` command.
+The Python package manager `pip` is called with the `list` command.
 Output to standard error is ignored.
 The first 2 lines of output are ignored because they contain header information.
 Finally, all the text after the first 2 spaces is stripped away (this is the package's version information).

 ### Uninstalling

 Run `./uninstall.sh`.
+Use `uninstall.sh -f` to delete the directory `~/.myhelp`.

 ## Description

 MyHelp is composed of 2 scripts.

-### myhelp.sh
+The first script is called `myhelp.sh`. `myhelp.sh` must be `source`d from the shell in order for MyHelp to read the current shell's aliases and settings. `myhelp.sh` then calls `myhelp.py`.

 ## Versioning